 You may be surprised that on this packing list Maui is a sweatshirt.
 Believe it or not it does get chilly in the evenings especially in the winter.
 A sweatshirt is on the list of things to bring to Maui because you’ll need it when you watch sunrise above the clouds atop Haleakala.

 This is an once in a lifetime experience that you can’t just have anywhere in the world.
 Watching sunrise atop Haleakala at 10,000 feet requires an early wake up call and before the sunrise rises, it is FREEZING!
 Trust me, you’ll probably want more than a sweatshirt.
 Plus a sweatshirt is also useful and can be worn on the flight to Maui.

 Light Rain Jacket

-A light rain jacket is always a good idea.
-If you’re exploring around the windward sides of the island like the North shore or East Maui rain is common at least for a few hours in the afternoon, especially in the winter.
+A light rain jacket is always a good idea to include on beach packing lists.
+If you’re exploring around the windward sides of the island like the North shore or East Maui rain is common at least for a few hours in the afternoon everyday, especially in the winter.

-Fashion Accessories to Pack for Maui
+Accessories to Pack for Hawaii

 Toiletries to Pack to Maui